kristofzerbe/kiko.io/source/_dynamic/windows-tools.md

 So that I have them on the radar whenever there's a new machine on my desk, here's the Trello-supported list of my favourites.

-See also my [Tiny-Tools](/collections/tiny-tools) page, where I have listed small but useful web tools.

 ---